Improving Performance of Automatic Keyword Extraction (AKE) Methods Using PoS-Tagging and Enhanced Semantic-Awareness: Related Work

 \subsection{Supervised AKE Methods}

 Although unsupervised methods are preferred for AKE, supervised methods have also been proposed.
 One of the earliest methods is KEA~\citep{witten2005kea}, which calculates TF-IDF scores and the position of the first occurrence of each candidate, and employs the Naive Bayes learning algorithm to decide if a candidate should be selected.
-More recently, there is a growing interest to use deep learning for AKE.
+More recently, there has been a growing interest in using deep learning for AKE.
 For example, \citet{basaldella2018} proposed an AKE method based on Bi-LSTM, which is capable of exploiting the context of each candidate word.
-Another AKE method, TNT-KID~\citep{martinc2021}, leverages transformers, and allows users to train their own language model on a domain-specific corpus.
-A third example is TANN~\citep{wang2018}, an AKE method based on a topic-based artificial neural network model, which aims to improve the performance of AKE by transferring knowledge from a resource-rich source domain to an unlabelled or an insufficiently labelled target domain.
+Another AKE method, TNT-KID~\citep{martinc2021}, leverages transformers and allows users to train their own language model on a domain-specific corpus.
+A third example is TANN~\citep{wang2018}, an AKE method based on a topic-based artificial neural network model.
+It aims to improve the performance of AKE by transferring knowledge from a resource-rich source domain to an unlabelled or insufficiently labelled target domain.
+Finally, \citet{bordoloi2020} proposed a supervised variant of TextRank, leveraging a statistical supervised weighting scheme for terms to employ both global and local weights during keyword extraction.